 We’re encouraged to put our feet on a career path in high school, long before we become adults – and the decisions we make then can influence the rest of our lives!
 How many of us select a profession because we have to, or because it sounds impressive, or because someone could get us “in” – not because it makes us happy?

-Have you stopped recently to consider whether your career brings you joy or merely keeps you running on the hamster wheel?
+Have you stopped recently to consider whether your career brings you joy?
 Does your job description align with your values, principles, and aspirations?
-It’s easy to put on blinders, collect your paycheck, and live for the weekend, but you deserve more out of life.
+It’s easy to put on blinders, collect your paycheck, and live for the weekend.
+But you deserve more out of life.

 Have the courage to evaluate your priorities and search for a position that enriches your existence, instead of subtracting from it.